requirejs/requirejs/docs/optimization.md

         </body>
     </html>

-Now, when this page is loaded, the require() for "app" will load the app-built.js file.
+Now, when this page is loaded, the require() for "main" will load the main-built.js file.
 Since excludeShallow told it just to exclude two.js, two.js will still be loaded as a separate file, allowing you to see it as a separate file in the browser's debugger, so you can set breakpoints and better track its individual changes.

 ## <a name="onecss">Optimizing one CSS file</a>

-Use the above example setup, if you just wanted to optimize app.css, you could use this command, from inside the **appdirectory/css** directory:
+Use the above example setup, if you just wanted to optimize main.css, you could use this command, from inside the **appdirectory/css** directory:

-    ../../requirejs/build/build.sh cssIn=app.css out=app-built.css
+    ../../requirejs/build/build.sh cssIn=main.css out=main-built.css

-This will create a file called **appdirectory/css/app-build.css** that will include the contents of common.js, have the url() paths properly adjusted, and have comments removed.
+This will create a file called **appdirectory/css/main-build.css** that will include the contents of common.js, have the url() paths properly adjusted, and have comments removed.

 See the notes for the [Optimizing one JavaScript file](#onejs) about avoiding saving optimized files in your pristine source tree.
 It is only done here to make the example simpler.